Version 1.0DraftLast updated: February 2025

 Embedded Metadata

-The following data is embedded in the PDF’s document properties for machine-readable verification:
+The following data is embedded in the PDF’s document properties.
+Together, these fields contain everything needed for fully offline verification — no server or database required:

 FieldTypeDescription